jbexta/AgentPilot/README.md

     def run_action(self):
         """
-        Starts or resumes the action on every user message Responses are yielded not returned to allow for continuous execution
+        Starts or resumes the action on every user message Responses can be yielded instead of returned to allow for continuous execution
         """

         # USE self.add_response() TO SEND A RESPONSE WITHOUT PAUSING THE ACTION